-We have found that the virulence of Xf is strongly regulated in a cell density-dependent fashion by accumulation of a signal molecule called DSF encoded by rpfF and involving signal transduction that requires other rpf genes.
-We now have shown that Xf makes a DSF molecule that is recognized by Xanthomonas campestris pv. campestris (Xcc) but slightly different than the DSF of Xcc (Figure 1).
-Our on-going work suggests that it also makes other, closely related signal molecules as well.
-In striking contrast to that of Xcc, rpfF- mutants of Xf blocked in production of DSF, exhibit dramatically increased virulence to plants, however, they are unable to be spread from plant to plant by their insect vectors since they do not form a biofilm within the insect.
+molecule called DSF encoded by rpfF and involving signal transduction that requires other rpf genes.
+We now have shown that Xfmakes a DSF molecule that is recognized by Xanthomonas campestris pv. campestris (Xcc) but slightly different than the DSF of Xcc (Figure 1).
+Our on-going work suggests that it also makes other, CO2H closely related signal molecules as well.
+In striking contrast to that of Xcc, rpfF- mutants of Xf blocked in production of DSF, exhibit dramatically increased virulence to plants, Figure 1 however, they are unable to be spread from plant to plant by their insect vectors since they do not form a biofilm within the insect.
 These observations of increased virulence of DFS-deficient mutants of Xf are consistent with the role of this density-dependent signaling system as suppressing virulence of Xf at high cell densities.
 Our observations of colonization of grapevines by gfp-tagged Xf are consistent with such a model.
 We found that Xf normally colonizes grapevine xylem extensively (many vessels colonized but with only a few cells in each vessel), and only a minority of vessels are blocked by Xf.
-Importantly, rpfF- mutants of Xf plug many more vessels than the wild-type strain.
+Importantly, rpfFmutants of Xf plug many more vessels than the wild-type strain.
 We thus believe that Xf has evolved as an endophyte that colonizes the xylem; blockage of xylem would reduce its ability to multiply since xylem sap flow would cease and thus the DSF-mediated virulence system in Xf constrains virulence.
 That is, Xf would benefit from extensive movement throughout the plant where it would partially colonize xylem vessels but would have evolved not to grow to excessively within a vessel, thereby plugging it and hence blocking the flow of necessary nutrients in the xylem sap.
 Given that the DSF signal molecule greatly influences the behavior of Xf we are investigating various ways by which this pathogen can be "confused" by altering the local concentration of the signal molecule in plants to disrupt disease and/or transmission.
-We thus are further exploring how DSF-mediated signaling occurs in the bacterium as well as ways to alter DSF levels in the plant.
+We thus explored how DSF-mediated signaling occurs in the bacterium as well as ways to alter DSF levels in the plant.
 Our work has shown that the targets of Rpf regulation are genes encoding extracellular polysaccharides, cellulases, proteases and pectinases necessary for colonizing the xylem and spreading from vessel to vessel as well as adhesins that modulate movement.
 Our earlier work revealed that several other bacterial species can both positively and negatively interact with the DSF-mediated cell-cell signaling in Xf.
-In this period we have extensively investigated both the role of DFS-production by Xf on its behavior within plants, the patterns of gene regulation mediated by DSF, the frequency with which other endophytes can produce signal molecules perceived by Xf, have further characyterized the behavior of Xf in grape genetically transformed to produce DSF, and explored other means to alter DSF abundance in plants to achieve PD control.
+We have extensively investigated both the role of DFS-production by Xf on its behavior within plants, the patterns of gene regulation mediated by DSF, the frequency with which other endophytes can produce signal molecules perceived by Xf, have further characterized the behavior of Xf in grape genetically transformed to produce DSF, and explored other means to alter DSF abundance in plants to achieve PD control.
 We have particularly emphasized the development of various methods by which DSF abundance in plants can be assessed so that we can make more rapid progress in testing various ways to modulate DSF levels in plants, and have also developed more rapid means by which the behavior of Xf in plants can be assessed that does not require the multi-month Pierce's disease assay.
 Lastly, we have developed better methods to assess DSF-mediated changes in phenotypes in Xf.